Tourism in Jammu and Kashmir: Bangus Valley

 The Lolab Bangus Drang yari Development Authority (LRDDA) installed night-stay tents for tourists.
 The meadows and slopes of Bungus are enveloped in flowers and medicinal plants such as Macrotima Benthami (gew zaban), Saussurea Sacra (Jugi pedshah), and Aconitum Heterophylleum (patrees).
-Recently a new species of flowering medicinal plant ‘Swertia Kashmirensis’ has been discovered in Bungus.
+Recently a new species of flowering medicinal plant 'Swertia Kashmirensis' has been discovered in Bungus.
 The fauna in Bungus includes musk deer, antelope, snow leopards, brown and black bears, monkeys, and red foxes.
 The bird species include pheasants, tragopan, black partridge, bush quail, and wildfowl.
 Until two years ago, the valley was not an easy destination due to its proximity to the LoC (5 km) but the reinstallation of better security systems after the abrogation of Article 370, has helped to increase the faith of explorers who earlier did not find it safe to visit.
 Previously, visitors had to obtain permits from the District Magistrate to trek and camp but with the ripple effect of the political developments has been so effective that all such restrictions have now been lifted.

 As of 2 June 2022, the road connectivity from Handwara side via Mawer is complete.
 People can take only small cars to Bangus because work on macdamisation is still going on.
 Vehicles are available on rent basis from Handwara market.
 Night stay tents are also available there.
 There are three routes to visit this place.
 The least distance route from Handwara via Reshwari Mawer.
 The second route is also from Handwara but via Rajwar and is suitable for trekking only.
 The third route from Kupwara via Chowkibal.

 Bhadrakali Mandir

 An ancient idol of Mata Bhadrakali was reinstalled at a temple in Jammu and Kashmir's Kupwara district years after it was brought back from Jammu.
 The ancient temple at Bhadrakali Village in Handwara wore a festive look as the original idol of the presiding deity, Maa Bhadrakali, was restored to its original abode in a simple ceremony in March 2019.
 The idol was stolen in 1981 was subsequently recovered and kept in Jammu since 1999.
 It is believed that during the exodus of Pandits from Handwara, the idol was left behind in the house of Pandit Jaggernath.
-The nearest airport is Sheikh ul-Alam International Airport in Srinagar located 78.8 kilometres from Handwara.
+The nearest airport is Sheikh ul-Alam International Airport in Srinagar located 78.8 kilometers from Handwara.
 Handwara is not yet connected to railways.
-The nearest railway station is Baramulla railway station located 30 kilometres from Handwara.Handwara is well-connected with roads and highways.
+The nearest railway station is Baramulla railway station located 30 kilometers from Handwara.
+Handwara is well-connected with roads and highways.
 The NH 701 passes through Handwara alongside other intra-town roads.